Tofurky: Arkansas meat-labeling law unconstitutional

 Tofurky filed a lawsuit in 2018 against a Missouri meat-labeling law.
 This month, Illinois-based Upton’s Naturals Co. challenged a Mississippi law.

 Arkansas’ law is set to take effect Wednesday.
-It would fine companies $1,000 for each violation.
+It would fine companies up to $1,000 for each violation.